Wind Tunnel Lab — Variable Cross-Section

 Pitot Readings at Throat (mmH₂O gauge)

-Pitot Tube — Second Position
+Pitot Tube — Diffuser

 Pitot Readings Close to P7 (mmH₂O gauge)